Apply

 • Title – 100 character maximum including spaces

-• List of author names and degrees – primary contributor listed first and other authors listed in descending order of contribution to manuscript.
+• Primary contributor listed first and other authors listed in descending order of contribution to manuscript.

 • Correspondence details (author name, office address, email address)